 The Aged Woman’s Home of Georgetown has long benefited from a volunteer group that every charitable organization dreams about having at their side.
 Since 1957, the creative, talented, and thoughtful members of The Town and Country Garden Club have provided and funded several annual events at the Home, including fall decorating.
 For 64 years, with the consistency of a rhythmically ticking orange clock, in early to mid-October several Garden Club members, emissaries from the larger group of Club members, descend upon the Home’s front steps bearing colorful mums, pumpkins, and hay bales to adorn the Home in celebration of Halloween and fall.
+(Read more about the Town and Country Garden Club here).

 The annual appearance of these merry Halloween elves sets the Staff about the busy work of pulling down from the attic a plethora of previously donated decorations—mini non-scary-scarecrows and signs unabashedly calling for all of us to have a “Happy Fall” and proclaiming that “Autumn is Here!”
 Glass and plastic pumpkins of all colors, sizes, and shapes are unpacked, as is a black cat complete with fully arched back and extremely frightening (or frightened) expression.
 Now sitting regally in Halloween tradition on a table in the Home’s front hall, he or she looks protectively (or perhaps menacingly if you try to take too many) over a small bowl of candy corn.
 The bowl always seems to need to be refilled.